 Laos Country Report

 The government allows for 100% foreign equity ownership in most sectors.
 However, a slow bureaucracy and high levels of corruption in a form of bribery represent clear impediments to business.
 Infrastructure, other than the main routes, is poor, but new road and rail links are being built with China, Thailand, and Vietnam.
 There are low risks of industrial action, given that the umbrella labour union is a government agency and the government's zero tolerance of any forms of criticism of its policies.
 Labour costs are low, but skilled labour supply is poor.

 In November 2015, March 2016, and June 2017, unidentified assailants carried out attacks using small-arms and one improvised explosive device (IED) in Luang Prabang and Xaysomboun provinces apparently targeted government forces, Chinese nationals, and Lao workers in the vicinity of a Chinese facility, killing at least six people.
 No group has claimed responsibility and the motivation of the attacks was unclear, but they are more likely connected to local land and environmental disputes than the broader Hmong separatist movement.
 The incidents highlight the risks remaining in central Laos.
 The Hmong ethnic insurgency in central and northern Laos ended with the 2004 ceasefire.
 Drug trafficking criminal gangs in the northwest pose a moderate risk to cargo on the Mekong River, but increased government patrolling mitigates this risk.
 There are no indications of risks from Islamist militant organisations.

 Risks of interstate conflict are very low.
 The Lao government has good relations with its neighbours Cambodia, China, Myanmar, Thailand, and Vietnam.
 Joint Chinese, Lao, Myanmarese, and Thai anti-piracy patrols on the Mekong River are unlikely to interfere with the passage of commercial vessels.
-An insurgency in central and northern Laos led by Hmong minority guerrillas ended with a 2004 ceasefire.
+An insurgency in central and northern Laos led by Hmong minority guerrillas ended in 2004 with a ceasefire.
 However, a series of small-arms and bomb attacks against passenger vehicles, Chinese contractors, and Lao military in northern Laos between November 2015 and March 2016 highlighted isolated but still present security risks there.